 An MPH degree candidate is required to complete a final scholarly paper and oral examination.
 The final oral presentation should demonstrate a summary of the final paper and the student's understanding of his/ her major area of emphasis as well as the scope and nature of the field of public health and is generally held during the student's final semester.
-Pages 62-72 provide a recommended outline for the MPH final paper and oral exam.
+Pages 66-75 provide a recommended outline for the MPH final paper and oral exam.
 Note: The capstone paper should be 80-90% complete before the student schedules their capstone presentation.

-At least eight weeks prior to the oral, the candidate should provide a plan for the presentation to his/her program committee for approval.
+In PH 791, the candidate is required to develop an outline of their capstone proposal and submit it to their program committee for approval.
 At least two weeks prior to the date of the oral, a draft of the student's paper should be submitted to committee members.
+Students should check the room reservation calendar at https://sites.google.com/hawaii.edu/ophs-roomres/ room-reservations for room availability and email ophsas@hawaii.edu to reserve the room.
 Final oral presentations are announced in advance to allow for broad attendance.
-Students should check the room reservation calendar at https://sites.google.com/ hawaii.edu/ophs-roomres/room-reservations for room availability and email ophsas@hawaii.edu to reserve the room.
-Final oral presentations are announced in advance to allow for broad attendance.
-At least two weeks prior to the date of the oral, students must email ophsas@ hawaii.edu the following information regarding their oral presentation: (1) name, (2) title, (3) date, (4) time, and (5) location of the presentation.
-The oral presentation must be completed prior to the last day of instruction, if the student plans to graduate at the end of that semester.
+At least two weeks prior to the date of the oral, students must email ophsas@hawaii.edu the following information regarding their oral presentation: (1) name, (2) title, (3) date, (4) time, and (5) location of the presentation.
+The oral presentation must be completed prior to the deadline for examinations shown on the calendar located on the back of this handbook, if the student plans to graduate at the end of that semester.
 Subsequent to the presentation, the candidate shall submit to the committee the final paper supporting his/ her oral presentation.
-In preparing the final paper, it is important that the student follows the title page format guidelines on page 61.
-The final paper must also be included on the student portfolio USB drive prepared in the PH 789 Integrative Seminar course.
+In preparing the final paper, it is important that the student follows the title page format guidelines on page 65.
+The final paper must also be included in the student portfolio prepared in the PH 789 Integrative Seminar course.
 This should be done after successfully completing the final oral and revisions to the paper, if any, are made.
 The final paper and portfolio should be submitted to the instructor of PH 789.